One of the most interesting works by Florent Schmitt is his Lied et Scherzo, Op. 54, which he composed in 1910.

 As a measure of the importance of this score, the Lied et Scherzo was one of the works featured in the 1914 cross-American tour of the Barrère Ensemble of Wind Instruments, a performing group organized by the Franco-American principal flautist of the New York Philharmonic, Georges Barrère.
 Among the cities where the work was performed were Boston,Detroit, Cincinnati, New York City at the Belasco Theatre and also the Cooper Union — and even Charleston, West Virginia.

-As recounted in Nancy Toff’s biography Georges Barrère, Monarch of the Flute, a reviewer at one of the concerts (at the Cooper Union) wrote this of the Schmitt piece: “Only a portion of the audience seemed to take a fancy to this latter ultra-modern music.”
+On the other hand, as recounted in Nancy Toff’s biography Georges Barrère, Monarch of the Flute, a reviewer at another of the concerts (at the Cooper Union) wrote this of the Schmitt piece:

 One could certainly quibble about whether the music was indeed “ultra-modern” in 1914 — and it certainly doesn’t seem that way today.
 Either way, I find the Lied et Scherzo to be one of Schmitt’s most musically satisfying compositions, not least the incredible — and thrilling — scherzo section of the work.